johnnyka/Text-messaging-service/README.md

 Make sure you have installed the technologies above on you machine.

 ## Usage
-To run the app i development mode:
+To run the app in development mode, write the following in the terminal:
 ```
 export FLASK_APP=app.py
 export FLASK_ENV=development